 “For a messy topknot, mist salt spray throughout your hair and then scrunch it with your hands to give it texture,” says Townsend.
 Then gather it up into a high ponytail, wrap your hair around the base of the ponytail, and stick a (glamorous) hairpin in to secure it, letting several pieces fall.
 “A few flyaways are romantic and chic,” says Townsend.
 If you need a bit more control, try braiding your ponytail first before you wrap it around the base.
 “It looks so intricate and detailed,” he says.

 For a half-up, half-down look, spritz a little dry shampoo into your roots.
 “Dry shampoo is amazing for more fullness or just a little zhuzh,” says Townsend.
 Section your hair from just above your ears and pull the whole piece back, twisting it into a bun.
-Secure the bun with a large pin.
+Secure the bun with a large pin or clip.
 If you’re worried about the pin slipping, Townsend likes to coat the pin in a bit of dry shampoo for more grip.

 Add an Accessory

-Add instant glamour with a headband or pins, says Townsend.
-“I love a headband with hair that’s down—especially with a pretty detail like crystal embellishments or velvet.
+Add instant glamour with a headband or pins, says Townsend: “I love a headband with hair that’s down—especially with a pretty detail like crystal embellishments or velvet.
 You don’t need to use it to slick your hair back, so leave hair as is and just place it on the top of your head right behind your ears.”
 Townsend also loves using gold or silver bobby pins and letting them show.
 “You don’t have to spend time hiding bobby pins anymore,” he says.
 “I love that it adds a little unsuspected bit of sparkle.”